-- 1. An employee is entitled to flexible working hours, unless business interests do not allow for this. - 2.
+- 1. Employees are entitled to flexible working hours, unless business interests do not allow for this option or they participate in the Vitality Pact scheme as referred to in Articles 6.13 through 6.16. - 2.
 Flexible working hours means that the employee comes to an arrangement with his manager about weekly working hours that deviate from the customary 38 hours a week in accordance with Article 4.1.
 The difference is 2 hours a week, for which the employee either relinquishes 96 hours on an annual basis if he works less than the standard number of hours, or receives compensation hours if he works more than the standard number of hours.
 When using the flexible working hours scheme, the maximum number of working hours is 40.
 Any consequences of the variations and consequences are included in Appendix G. The compensation hours worked additionally are deemed to have been taken in the calendar year in which they arose.
-The hours worked less are set off from holiday hours in the calendar year concerned. - 3.
-Part of the arrangement between the employer and the employee on implementation of the flexible working hours scheme may involve agreeing on periods during which the employee shall work more or fewer hours a week to accommodate for periods of more or less work. - 4.
+The hours worked less are deducted from the holiday entitlement in the calendar year concerned.
+A maximum of 72 compensation hours can be used each year for the purpose of accumulating leave over several years as referred to in Article 5.5 of the collective labour agreement. - Part of the arrangement between the employer and the employee on implementation of the flexible working hours scheme may involve agreeing on periods during which the employee shall work more or fewer hours a week to accommodate for periods of more or less work. - 4.
 Following agreement from local employees' organisations, the employer may choose different arrangements for the flexible working hours referred to in paragraph 2. - 5.
 The arrangement between the individual employee and employer about how to apply the flexible working hours scheme is made for a period of one year.
 If unforeseen circumstances make it imperative to change the arrangement, the employer and employee shall consult on this.